metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 The following example will show some of the general operations available in RasterFrames.
-It utilizes the [_MODIS Nadir BRDF-Adjusted Surface Reflectance Data Product_][NBAR] from NASA, which is directly available through AWS PDS.
+It utilizes the [_MODIS Nadir BRDF-Adjusted Surface Reflectance Data Product_][NBAR] from NASA, which is available as GeoTIFFs through AWS PDS.
 The example extracts data using the RasterFrames MODIS catalog data source and manipulates it via SQL (as noted above, Python, Java, and Scala are also options).
 We will compute the monthly global average of a [vegetation